FHantke/brave-browser-wiki/Checks-done-on-Pull-Request.md

 - Creates a new branch in `brave-browser`
 - Updates the `brave-browser` package.json to have the commit hash from the `brave-core` branch
 - Creates an instance of the `brave-browser` check

+Besides the checks done by our Jenkins job, there are some additional checks done via Travis:
+- JavaScript lint / unit tests
+- security checks
+- Python lint (pep8)

+_**Note to reviewers**_: All checks should be passing before you merge a pull request.

 ## Questions?
 - For employees, join the `#brave-core-ci` Slack channel and we'll be happy to answer questions.